andrewderango/NHL-Game-Probabilities/README.md

 # NHL Game Probabilities

-Displays the probability of each NHL team winning for the current day's games.
-All data is scraped from the NHL's own API.
-More features are also available.
-For example, you can choose any 2 NHL teams and view the probability of each team winning, their statistics from the season thus far, and goal spread probabilities.
+Machine learning model determines the probability of each outcome for any NHL game.
+This includes the probability of each team winning, as well as the probabilities for goal spreads.
+All NHL data is scraped from the NHL's own API.
+There are many other features available that can be navigated with a user-friendly menu:

+- Probability of today's games
+- Power rankings of each NHL team
+- View biggest upsets
+- View best single-game performances by a team
+- View the most consistent teams in the league

+## Model Accuracy

+At the end of each season, the model's log loss is typically between 0.630 and 0.640